As a Small Business Owner, What Insurance Do I Need?

 But, do you know what types of business insurance coverage are out there?
 And, which of those coverages could help protect your particular business?

-Here's a rundown of the things to consider when it comes to buying your business insurance policy.
+Here's a rundown of the things to consider when it comes to buying your small business insurance policy.

-Perhaps the most obvious reason to purchase business insurance is to protect your tangible investment—from your merchandise to the tools you use to make your business work.
+Perhaps the most obvious reason to purchase small business insurance is to protect your tangible investment—from your merchandise to the tools you use to make your business work.
 What would you do if, for example, a fire destroyed your place of business, making your equipment unusable and your products unsellable?

 The property coverage in a business insurance policy can help protect the physical property of your business against certain causes (they vary and are specified in your policy).
 This coverage may protect the actual building in which your business is housed, as well as inventory, equipment, furnishings and other property you have there.
 According to the Insurance Information Institute (III), it may also cover other costs, such as equipment breakdowns or the cost of removing debris after a covered loss.